bjgribb/Metabolon_challenge/README.md

 Assumptions:
   Dictionary values are input as arrays.
   Top entry in RSS feed is the latest.
+  User will input the number of days they would like to search against.

 Thank you for the opportunity!
 I would greatly appreciate any feedback or improvements.